justinb94/FreeDiscussions/packages/examples/HelloWorldPlugin/README.md

 # How to create a plugin

-In this tutorial we will create a small "Hello World" plugin to illustrate how to extend the Free Discussions Client.
+In this tutorial, we will create a small "Hello World" plugin to illustrate how to extend the Free Discussions Client.

 ---

-## 1. Create a new project
+## 1. Create a new project.

 At first, we need a project to work with.
 In Visual Studio, go to File > New > Project.
 This will open the "Create project dialog".